michaeldejong/IN4150/README.md

 | 10  | 25                | ATTACK   | YES       |

 These results are notable since the algorithm is not guaranteed to be correct at or beyond a third of everybody not being loyal.
-It is 4-2 loyal vs. not loyal in this case zo exactly a third is not loyal (traitor in this case).
+It is 4-2 loyal vs. not loyal in this case, so exactly a third is not loyal (traitors in this case).
 What happens in this case depends on the implementation of the traitor algorithm.
 ![graph5](https://github.com/michaeldejong/IN4150/blob/master/images/test1to8.PNG?raw=true)